jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_mistie_simulated.md

 widths and higher power) for the same sample size and treatment effect.
-When stratified randomization is used, covariate adjustment is generally suggested, but not always implemented, which can lead to reduced power and precision \[@Kahan2011\].
-Accessible and practical discussions of baseline balance, stratified randomized trials, and adjusted analyses are also available to offer further explanation and guidance to investigators \[@Kernan1999; @Assmann2000\].
+When stratified randomization is used, covariate adjustment is generally suggested, but not always implemented, which can lead to reduced power and precision (Kahan and Morris 2011).
+Accessible and practical discussions of baseline balance, stratified randomized trials, and adjusted analyses are also available to offer further explanation and guidance to investigators (Kernan 1999; Assmann et al. 2000).

 When using regression models for inference, it is important to understand how model misspecification may affect statistical inference.